Breast Cancer: A Comprehensive Guide to Alternative Treatment Options

 - Antioxidants (Vitamins A, C, E): Some studies suggest that taking high doses of antioxidants during chemotherapy could increase the risk of cancer recurrence, so they should be used with caution.

-- Herbal Supplements: Certain herbs, such as black cohosh, ginseng, and St. John’s Wort, can interfere with breast cancer treatments and should be avoided.
+- Herbal Supplements: Certain herbs, such as black cohosh, and St. John’s Wort, can interfere with breast cancer treatments and should be avoided.

 While some supplements may provide potential benefits, it’s essential to consult with healthcare professionals before starting any new supplement regimen.